HyeonuPark/srtp2-sys/README.md

 ## `build-openssl`

-Activate the `enable-openssl` feature, and also build it from the source.
+Activate the `enable-openssl` feature, and also build the openssl from the source.

 In case if you don't want to rely on the system package manager.